pdromnt/flashforge-toolkit/README.md

 [ISC](https://opensource.org/license/isc-license-txt/)

-Some code is based on the [Flashforge-Orca](https://github.com/FlashForge/Orca-Flashforge/blob/9079f31c86b6d34ae7e8dd9cf6de0adb1e7a443f/src/slic3r/Utils/Flashforge.cpp) implementation + some reverse engineering of the Flashforge Finder itself to actually get it working since the printer is unsupported by the slicer.
+Some code is inspired by the [Flashforge-Orca](https://github.com/FlashForge/Orca-Flashforge/blob/9079f31c86b6d34ae7e8dd9cf6de0adb1e7a443f/src/slic3r/Utils/Flashforge.cpp) implementation + some reverse engineering of the Flashforge Finder itself to actually get it working since the printer is unsupported by the slicer.

+### What can this thing do?
+- Show printer status in realtime
+- Display printer webcam
+- Upload files to the printer (parsing Orca's gcode to gx!)
+- Integrate with Orca as if it's using Octoprint (so upload and print is supported!)
+- Show you everything in a nifty UI inspired by Mainsail
+- Basically be an opensource implementation of the bullshit Flashforge made with the Finder lol